Biclustering with Alternating K-Means: Simulation Studies

 where $b \in \{0.20, 0.25, 0.30\}$.
 The entries of the matrix are simulated from a uniform distribution on $[-1, 1]$.
 As $b$ increases, the difference between the means in different blocks also increases.
 In addition, we set

 which means that all entries have the same standard deviation of 1.
-This type of structure is exactly what many biclustering methods including PL and SBC assume the input matrix $\mathbf{X}$ has, therefore we would expect their performance to be good.
+This type of structure is exactly what many biclustering methods including PL, SBC, and HSC assume the input matrix $\mathbf{X}$ has, therefore we would expect their performance to be good.

 Results are reported in Table \ref{tab:sim1}.
-Under this setting, we see that PL and SBC have similar misclassification rates, both much smaller than the other four methods.
-KM, AKM with $\lambda = 1$ and $\lambda = 0.1$ also have similar misclassification rates, though they are significantly larger than PL and SBC.
+Under this setting, we see that PL and SBC have similar misclassification rates, followed by HSC, and all three are much smaller than the other four methods.
+KM, AKM with $\lambda = 1$ and $\lambda = 0.1$ also have similar misclassification rates, though they are significantly larger than PL, SBC, and HSC.
 AKM with $\lambda = 0$ has the worst performance, with misclassification rates around 0.7 in all cases.
 In addition, we observe a general trend that as $a$ and $b$ increase, the misclassification rates decrease.
 This trend agrees with our expectation, because larger $a$ means larger input matrix, and larger $b$ means larger difference between the means in different blocks, both of which should improve the performance of biclustering methods.